-Following the announced changes in Dutch legislation due to the implementation of the EU Directive on capital markets, the Nominating and Corporate Governance Committee also evaluated the validity and enforceability of the Option Agreement relating to our Preference Shares, and met with Dutch lawyers and designated individuals to discuss the organization and set-up of an independent Dutch foundation, or Stichting, to take over the rights and obligations of ST Holding pursuant to the Option Agreement between the Company and STH relating to Preference Shares.
-Finally, the Nominating and Corporate Governance Committee met to evaluate candidates for the Supervisory Board member position up for renewal at the 2007 annual shareholders' meeting.
+Following the announced changes in Dutch legislation due to the implementation of the EU Directive on capital markets, the Nominating and Corporate Governance Committee also evaluated the validity and enforceability of the Option Agreement relating to our Preference Shares, and met with Dutch lawyers and designated individuals to discuss the organization and set-up of an independent Dutch foundation, or Stichting, to take over the rights and obligations of ST Holding pursuant to the Option Agreement to evaluate candidates for the Supervisory Board member position up for renewal at the 2007 annual shareholders' meeting.
 On April 27, 2006, our Supervisory Board appointed Mr. Tom de Waard as President of the Nominating and Corporate Governance Committee and Messrs.
 Gérald Arbola, Bruno Steve, Antonino Turicchi and Didier Lombard were appointed as members.
 The Nominating and Corporate Governance Committee met eight times in 2006.